 Leftover pork tenderloin thinly sliced and placed onto a artisan bread with a spread of pesto sauce, red bell peppers and some cheese, then grilled in a panini press until the cheese has melted is mouthwatering!

 Cut reserved pork from Pork Tenderloins into 16 to 18 thin slices.

 Drain 1 (7-oz.) jar roasted red bell peppers; cut peppers into 6 pieces.

-Spread 2 teaspoons of pesto sauce on each of 6 artisan bread slices.
+Spread 2 teaspoons of fresh basil pesto sauce on each of 6 artisan bread slices.